tudo75/nvidia-fan-control/README.md

 ## Usage

-1. Open application through the created menu launcher or from terminal <code>nvidiafancontrol</code>
+1. Open application through the created menu launcher or from terminal

+    <code>nvidiafancontrol</code>

 2. Click on: <i>"Initialize Nvidia Xconfig"</i>
-3. If you receive a positive confirmation dialog then click on: <i>"Reboot"</i>
+4. If you receive a positive confirmation dialog then click on: <i>"Reboot"</i>.
-If you receive an error message, you should install the <b>nvidia-smi</b> package and retry
+If you receive an error message, you should install the <code>nvidia-smi</code> package and retry
-4. After Reboot reopen app and set desired speed
+5. After <i>Reboot</i> reopen app and set desired speed